tbrumbaugh5396/git-explanation/README.md

     - modified (different than the last snapshot)
     - staged (files prepared to be commited)

-Untracked files are everything else - any files in your working directory that were not in your ast snapshot and not in your staging area.
+Untracked files are everything else - any files in your working directory that were not in your last snapshot and not in your staging area.

 When you first clone a repository, all of your files will be tracked and unmodified because Git checked them out and haven't edited anything.